mikaelvesavuori/get-a-room-ddd-example/README.md

 **Go to [https://ddd.mikaelvesavuori.se](https://ddd.mikaelvesavuori.se) for the book that introduces DDD and our example codebase (this one!).**

+## Detailed instructions in READMEs of each Bounded Context (microservice)

+This README only sets the overall stage.
+Please refer to the respective `README.md` files for each microservice in the `code` directory.

+---

 ## Scenario

 The expensive and outdated room booking system at your company has been making life miserable for pretty much everyone there.
 Your team has volunteered to replace the system with a cost-efficient custom implementation, with a target of doing so within the space of one week.
 To drive down cost and maintenance you've already settled on using serverless cloud technologies as the core components.
 Now comes the real question: How do you _design_ the system?